run-ai/docs/docs/developer/cluster-api/submit-yaml.md

 # Submitting Workloads via YAML

 You can use YAML to submit Workloads directly to Run:ai.
+Below are examples of how to create training, interactive and inference workloads via YAML.

 ## Submit Workload Example